Biomassaedubr/quip/README.md

  - Quip is not a command-line text editor.
  - Quip is not an IDE, file browser, e-mail client, or calculator.
+ - Quip is not designed to win "vimgolf" challenges or to favor terseness over comfort.
  - Quip is not vim or emacs.
 They are both excellent tools, but Quip is not about creating "another" vim or even about maintaining keybinding compability.